kunhwiko/concepts/systems-design.md

 ---
 ##### Fundamentals
 ```
+Client-Server Model
+Step 1)
+  Client makes a DNS query, retrieves the IP address of some domain, and contacts the server
+  IP addresses can be granted by cloud providers where you can run your server

+Step 2)
+  Sends HTTP request to Server along with source address (address of sender)

+Step 3)
+  Server listens to requests on ports, and sends HTML/CSS/JS files to source address

 Storage
   1) Disk Storage : permanent / persistent storage with high latency (hard disk)
   2) Memory Storage : temporary / transient storage with low latency (RAM)